Manishmbm2010/Transaction_statistic_streaming_service/README.md

 ### Prerequisites

-Code can be started with docker as well in normal way provide you have jdk installed in your system.
+Code can be started with docker as well in normal way provide you have jdk & maven installed in your system.
 If want to run the code in docker,Docker machine should be up and running.
 Docker compose should be installed